Skip to content

 Cortex TMS gives you structure without bureaucracy:

-• Onboard developers in days, not weeks
+• Onboard developers faster

-• Reduce PR review time by 70+ percent
+• Reduce PR review time significantly

-• Eliminate repetitive pattern violations
+• Minimize repetitive pattern violations

 The best time to adopt TMS is before your team doubles.
 The second-best time is now.